 This backdrop of likely higher inflation offers significant opportunities to the managers.
-Real yields (after inflation) on index-linked bonds are currently very attractive, being above the medium-term growth rate and likely productivity growth, particularly in the UK.
+Real yields on index-linked bonds are currently very attractive, being above the medium-term growth rate and likely productivity growth, particularly in the UK.
 Historically this has been a very good entry point into the asset class.
 Conversely exposure to corporate credit is low, and duration short, due to a lack of opportunities.

-As well as inflation-protected securities in the US and UK, the team feels that a weak Japanese yen is benefitting Japanese corporates (as it makes exports more competitive), and this makes Japanese equities attractive, but tariffs need to be factored into this.
-The portfolio has exposure to JGBs (Japanese government bonds), which the team has hedged back into sterling.
+As well as inflation-protected securities in the US and UK, the team feels that a weak Japanese yen is benefitting Japanese corporates, and this makes Japanese equities attractive, but tariffs need to be factored into this.
+The portfolio has exposure to JGBs, which the team has hedged back into sterling.
 When the investment was made, hedged JGBs offered a better return than US Treasuries.

-The bias within the inflation-protected portfolio is to US TIPs (treasury inflation-protected securities - US government bonds indexed to inflation), some of this position (equivalent to about 5% of the portfolio) is hedged back into sterling.
+The bias within the inflation-protected portfolio is to US TIPs, some of this position (equivalent to about 5% of the portfolio) is hedged back into sterling.
 The duration on the UK inflation-linked securities is longer than on the US ones.